-- Create the directory pointed by microejscript.relative.dir (e.g. STM32F746G-DISCO-Full-CM7_ARMCC-FreeRTOS-bsp\Projects\STM32746G-Discovery\Applications\MicroEJ\scripts).

-- Copy the example scripts from the Platform Qualification Tools for the C TOOLCHAIN of the BSP (e.g. PlatformQualificationTools/framework/platform/scripts/KEILuV5/)

-- · Configure the scripts.

-- Enable the execution of the build script:

-- Go to Run > Run Configurations...

-- Select the launch configuration

-- Go to Configuration > Device > Deploy

-- Ensure Execute the MicroEJ build script (build.bat) at a location known by the 3rd-party BSP project. is checked.
+- Create the directory pointed by microejscript.relative.dir (e.g. STM32F746GDISCO-Full-CM7_ARMCC-FreeRTOS-bsp\Projects\STM32746G-Discovery\Applications\MicroEJ\scripts). - Copy the example scripts from the Platform Qualification Tools for the C TOOLCHAIN of the BSP (e.g. PlatformQualificationTools/framework/platform/scripts/KEILuV5/) - Configure the scripts.
+Refer to the documentation in the scripts comments for this step. - Enable the execution of the build script: - Go to Run > Run Configurations... - Select the launch configuration - Go to Configuration > Device > Deploy - Ensure Execute the MicroEJ build script (build.bat) at a location known by the 3rd-party BSP project. is checked.